-At each quarterly Board meeting, management makes a presentation to the Board to provide a Attended by all Trustees comprehensive explanation of Allied's financial performance, anticipated future financial results and market trends.
-In an effort to educate the Trustees on the operations of Allied, members of Allied's management make Attended by all Trustees presentations to the Board on operational strategy and initiatives, as well as local market trends.
+At each quarterly Board meeting, management makes a presentation to the Board to provide a comprehensive explanation of Allied's financial performance, anticipated future financial results and market trends.

+In an effort to educate the Trustees on the operations of Allied, members of Allied's management make presentations to the Board on operational strategy and initiatives, as well as local market trends.

 The Board and each Committee have a standing agenda for each regularly scheduled meeting.
-Attended by all Trustees The agenda includes topics affecting current and prospective operations of Allied.
-On a quarterly basis, management makes a presentation to the Board regarding ESG strategy, Attended by all Trustees initiatives and reporting.
+The agenda includes topics affecting current and prospective operations of Allied.

+On a quarterly basis, management makes a presentation to the Board regarding ESG strategy, initiatives and reporting.
 Allied's ESG Report is reviewed by the Board annually.

-On a quarterly basis, Trustees are provided with industry research reports, which provide them with an Attended by all Trustees understanding of how Allied is perceived and ranked by public company analysts.
-Allied's Governance Mandates and Policies are provided to all Trustees, are updated annually and are Attended by all Trustees intended to provide a thorough understanding of Allied's governance framework and the evolving roles of the Board and its Committees.
+On a quarterly basis, Trustees are provided with industry research reports, which provide them with an understanding of how Allied is perceived and ranked by public company analysts.

+Allied's Governance Mandates and Policies are provided to all Trustees, are updated annually and are intended to provide a thorough understanding of Allied's governance framework and the evolving roles of the Board and its Committees.
 The governance of Allied is reviewed on an annual basis against best practices in the industry and for reporting issuers in general.

 On an annual basis, management makes a presentation to the Board regarding information security.

-Attended by all Trustees With respect to novel business, accounting and industry issues, management will generally arrange for Attended by all Trustees an industry or related professional to make a presentation to or provide advice to the Board on a topic relevant to those issues.
+With respect to novel business, accounting and industry issues, management will generally arrange for an industry or related professional to make a presentation to or provide advice to the Board on a topic relevant to those issues.

 The Trustees conduct a site visit in one of Allied's target markets from time to time.
-The Trustees also Attended by all Trustees attend site visits of new acquisitions and properties under development on an ad hoc basis.
+The Trustees also attend site visits of new acquisitions and properties under development on an ad hoc basis.